Tkoukoutzelas/TwoHopPrivacy-with-Apache-Sedona/README.md

 # TwoHopPrivacy-with-Apache-Sedona
-This repository holds the implementation for the Bachelor's Thesis of Themistoklis Koukoutzelas.
+This repository holds the implementation for the Bachelor's Thesis of Themistoklis Koukoutzelas in Applied Informatics.
 The implementation optimizes the execution time of Two-Hop Privacy-Preserving Nearest Friend Searches(https://link.springer.com/article/10.1007/s10115-018-1313-8)

 # Setup
 To run the above code, the following need to be installed: <br />